Hillcrest-R-D/FORM/README.md

 All the work that has been done will remain on the dev branches.
 However, we're doing some restructuring of the Git history to make things a bit more linear in terms of versioning.

 Eventually, we will come back to FORM to finish it, if it's not already done by that time.
-We have other projects that need our attention
+We have other projects that need our attention at this time and no longer have the bandwidth to work on all of them.